 If you are interested in requesting a case evaluation or learning more about the SEC whistleblower program, you may contact the whistleblower representation team through email and by telephone.
 You may also use the website.
 There are no charges for initial consultations or case evaluations.
 Through attorney-client relationship, all information is made confidential and protected.
 In the first consultations, a whistleblower is not required to avail personal identifying information or securities violators’ names.
 International whistleblowers may access translation services upon request.

 New York City is home to many of the elite attorneys that are available to handle litigation and contracts for you.
 These attorneys undergo many years of study and education to perfect their chosen path.
 Attorneys that are working on litigation spend many hours in books and past cases, trying to work on the perfect and best approach to each case.
 These attorneys know the law and will do what they can to provide the best in legal representation.

 Attorneys such as Ross Abelow work tirelessly on legal issues involving your family and your estate.
 If you are working on a will for yourself, Mr. Abelow is going to be one of the best avenues for you.
 He can help you write your wishes in legal terms so that there is no chance that anyone misunderstood your wishes.
-Working for the lawyer lighthouse team, Ross Abelow has a reputation to withhold.
-He does the right things so that his morals are never in question.

 Ross Martin Abelow graduated with a law degree from Brooklyn Law School.
 He concentrates on marital law, family law, and entertainment law.
 He is professional and networks with many different avenues to compete with the best in lawyers.
 The other lawyers from Lawyer Lighthouse have the same integrity and internal values to keep this firm high on the responsibility and dependability pole.